tommasobratto/street-pacman-final-project/README.md

 I still need to add some much needed testing, since we had such a short time to finish the project so we had to spike a lot of stuff we didn't knew at first.

-I feel like the highlights of this project were the Socket.io implementation, done in around two days without previous experience with it, which allowed real-time update of enemy location and game status (also read: Multiplayer!) and it practically worked as a base on which to build all the other features upon, like the addition of player interaction features like "eating" pellets and enemies and the differentiation between player "pacman" and player "ghost" interactions within the game, or the player status changing once eating the pellet.
+I feel like the highlights of this project were the Socket.io implementation, done in around two days without previous experience with it, which allowed real-time update of enemy location and game status (also read: Multiplayer!) and it practically worked as a base on which to build all the other features upon, like the addition of player interaction features like "eating" pellets and enemies and the differentiation between player "pacman" and player "ghost" interactions within the game, or the game status changing once the "pacman" player ate the pellet.

 All in all, it took around 5 days to get to a decent point for the presentation.
 We had a lot of live testing, even if the GPS tech is not very reliable nor accurate for this kind of thing, so we had to compensate a bit for it (but not very much).